 5. Receive your LCSW license.

-Social Work License Reciprocity in Virginia
+Social Work Licensure by Endorsement in Virginia

 Licensing Renewal and Continuing Education Information